5 AIR POLLUTANTS YOU NEED TO ELIMINATE FROM YOUR HOME

 - Cockroach debris — Dust can contain cockroach feces and shed body parts which in turn contain allergens.
 These allergens can again create a low level allergy.

-- Mold and mildew — Mold releases spores as part of its life cycle.
+Mold releases spores as part of its life cycle.
 The spores can also lie dormant for years in dust, only to be activated by a humid and wet environment caused by a leaky pipe or hole in your roof.
-A certain amount of mold is natural and normal16 – it’s only when a large colony forms in your house that it becomes an issue.
+A certain amount of mold is natural and normal16, it’s only when a large colony forms in your house that it becomes an issue.

 Mold can be found in many places in your home — and it’s not always visible to the naked eye.